Copyright FAQ

 For more detailed information about lecture recording see Recording lectures: legal considerations

-Occasionally, you may wish your student to watch a feature film or documentary relevant to their studies.
-The commercial nature of these films means care should be taken to provide films fairly and legally.
+The commercial nature of films means that care should be taken to provide films fairly and legally.

 Here are some options:

-- Borrow or purchase the film on DVD and host a classroom screening.
+• Host a classroom screening.
 UK copyright law includes an exception that permits lecturers to show TV and film to students on campus for educational purposes.
-The Library has a small collection of films and TV series but we don not have a DVD player.
-Therefore, you will need one of your own.

-- Ask students to watch the film using their own Netflix, Disney+ and Amazon Prime accounts.
+• Ask students to watch the film using their own subscription service accounts.
 Library Services provides group study facilities at the Abdus Salam Library or in GoStudy should students wish to watch as a group.

-- Stream the film in class from your own Netflix, Disney+ and Amazon Prime accounts in defiance of the platform's terms of use.
+• Stream the film in class from your own subscription accounts in defiance of the platform's terms of use.
 As a general rule, streaming platforms do not permit educational establishments to use their content, only paying customers.
 This is why it may be better to buy a screening licence.

-- Purchase a screening licence from BFI, Filmbankmedia or MPLC.
+• Purchase a screening licence from BFIFilmbankmedia or MPLC.
 The Independent Cinema Office’s What licences do I need? and Film copyright licensing pages explain how to do this.
-Their FAQ How do I find out the distributor for a particular film? will help you pinpoint the distributor of your film and their contact details.
+Their FAQ How do I find out the distributor for a particular film? will help you identify the distributor of your film and their contact details.

 For further reading see the Code of fair practice for the use of audiovisual works in film education.